HuddleCard Help Center

 Connecting Slack

 If your team uses Slack, connecting it to HuddleCard makes everything smoother.
-To set it up:
+You'll need admin access to set it up or change the connection later.

-1. Go to Account Settings → Integrations in the admin dashboard.
+- Go to **Settings → Integrations in the admin dashboard.

 That's it — your Slack workspace is now connected.